 It’s A Great Excuse To Get Close To Someone

 Sometimes motorcycle rides are romanticized; you see movies or pictures of couples riding a motorcycle and you can see how in love they are.
 Here’s the thing though.
 It’s all true.
 Motorcycles can be very romantic!

 If you’re wanting to ride a motorcycle simply because you want to look cool and pick up someone attractive and give them a ride, you’re not alone!
 That’s actually how I got started with riding motorcycles.
 I restored my first bike when I was in college and ended up taking several girls on dates with it.
 One of those girls ended up as my wife and we have very fond memories of our motorcycle rides together while we were dating.

 Motorcycle passengers are usually left with no choice but to wrap their arms around you for safety reasons.
 But that doesn’t mean you can’t enjoy it if you’re rather fond of the person doing it.
-So go ahead, use this as an excuse to get those attractive people to ride with you.
+So go ahead, use this as an excuse to go for a ride with your boo.

 There might be some who will argue with me on this, but if you apply yourself just a little bit, you can absolutely fix your motorcycle yourself in most cases.
 I bought my first motorcycle when I was 22 years old and had literally zero experience with them.
 I fixed it up watching YouTube videos and reading online forums and was able to do all the fixes myself.